PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/Shavalant.md

 ##### Spiritual Reflections

 - Near the center of Shavalant, players might come across an outdoor service led by Elder Finn, the town's respected priest.
 This gathering offers a peaceful moment, showcasing the town's spiritual side and communal bonds.

-##### Enigmatic Encounters

-- In the quieter corners of Shavalant, players might encounter Jonston and Prissy Marsh, the only tieflings in town.
-Their unique presence in a predominantly human settlement could spark curiosity or lead to intriguing interactions.

 ##### Helpful Local Authorities

-- Sheriff Cromley, a grizzled human, could be seen organizing a search party for investigating strange animal attacks.
+Sheriff Cromley, a grizzled human, is seen in the Sleepy Owl Inn organizing a search party to investigate animal attacks.
 His concern for the town's safety might lead to the players being recruited for help.
 ##### Magical Musings

 - Players might come across Miri, the town's magewright, deep in discussion about magical theories with a group of locals.
 This could be an opportunity for arcane-inclined players to learn something new or offer their insights.